sprsr/spek_cpu/README.md

 This project was started to gain experience in digital design and brush up on chip architecture while becoming equipped with RISC V ISA.
 RTL is described in Verilog 2012 and EDA tools consist of Icarus Verilog & Yosys.
 I also found the open source risc v assembler python package provided by _ very useful when testing in my Test Bench.
 The RV32 Processor is architected as a single core standard 5 stage pipeline.
 Only Fetch and Decode stages will stall in two cases:  Failed Branch Prediction and sequential data conflict when the first instruction must write from data memory.

+The cache is currently being testbenchs. likely not useable at the moment.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.